 designed to unearth some of the questionable activities reportedly undertaken by the 54 commonwealth leaders and their governments, chogm: who cares cards were strategically distributed to delegates, tourists and locals attending the queens chogm visit bbq. we also attempted to hand deliver our card game to her majesty the queen.

 players are invited to ‘match a chogm delegate with a dubious deed’.

-chogm: who cares? is intended to be a politically playful artwork that raises questions about abuses of power, how countries are run, the darker underbelly of political motives and the irony of political leaders as celebrated role models. amidst the pomp and ceremony, black hawk helicopters and the bomb squads, pvi were keen to provide an alternative perspective to the commonwealth.
+chogm: who cares? is a politically playful artwork that raises questions about abuses of power, how countries are run, the dark underbelly of political motives. amidst the pomp and ceremony, black hawk helicopters and the bomb squads, pvi were keen to provide an alternative perspective to the commonwealth.

-with the introduction of the controversial chogm special police powers act , described by the australian lawyers alliance as a “wholesale suspension of human rights”, it has been deeply disturbing to discover that spaces for critical voices to be heard have been severely restricted, so we thought it timely to play a game instead. all chogm: who cares? questions have been gathered from publically available information online including: indymedia sites, wikipedia, amnesty international and facebook.
+with the introduction of the controversial chogm special police powers act , described by the australian lawyers alliance as a “wholesale suspension of human rights”, it was deeply disturbing to discover that spaces for critical voices to be heard were severely restricted, so we thought it appropriate to play a game instead. all chogm: who cares? questions were gathered from publicly available information online including: indy media sites, wikipedia, amnesty international and facebook.

 the australian government acknowledges the important role independent artistic organisations such as pvi collective play in encouraging social engagement and the participation of australians in arts activity.